LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 Different types of oracles exist, some of them are:

-- **Inbound oracles:** they listen to events on the blockchain
+- **Inbound oracles**: they listen to events on the blockchain
-- **Outbound oracles:** they send transactions to the blockchain
+- **Outbound oracles**: they send transactions to the blockchain
-- **Hybrid oracles:** they listen to events on the blockchain and send transactions to the blockchain
+- **Hybrid oracles**: they listen to events on the blockchain and send transactions to the blockchain

 ## 3. Setup the ethereum oracle project